Report on Neighborhood Home Values, February 2017

 San Francisco Neighborhood

-For prevailing SF median house and condo prices,
+For prevailing SF (and Bay Area) median home sales prices,

-map of neighborhood values can be found here:
+maps of neighborhood and city values can be found here:

 Other updated reports you might find